ULL-ESIT-PL/babel-learning/doc/scope.md

 We want to write a transformation so that the generator declaration is hoisted to a constant declaration with the same name of the generator function.
 The constant must be initialized to a call to the function  with name `buildGenerator`with argument the bare function.
-The transformed declarationmust be hoisted at the top of the scope where the generator is.
+The transformed declaration must be hoisted at the top of the scope where the generator is.
 For instance, given this input:

 `➜  src git:(main) ✗ cat scope/generator-transform/input-generator-declaration-local.js`